 The biggest benefit of using a survey kiosk in a brick-and-mortar environment is that feedback can be collected before your customers exit your store.
 The ability to instantly leave an opinion makes consumers more inclined to share their sentiment, as it has a lower barrier to action compared to other survey methods.

 Email is another popular method for brick and mortar retailers to solicit feedback from their customers and ideal for touchless surveying.
-While kiosk has an incredibly low barrier to completion, email requires retailers to collect their customers’ emails at some point during their shopping journey.
+While kiosk has an incredibly low barrier to completion, an email survey requires retailers to collect their customers’ emails at some point during their shopping journey.
 There are a few ways to do just that: